YrayPixels/UpworkNotifier/README.md

 ### AI Proposal Generation
 - Analyzes the current job posting for requirements and details
 - Reads your CV to understand your skills and experience
-- Sends a structured prompt to OpenAI GPT-3.5
+- Sends a structured prompt to your chosen AI provider (OpenAI GPT-3.5 or Google Gemini)
 - Generates a personalized, professional proposal
 - Automatically inserts the proposal into Upwork's cover letter field